caperaven/crs-babylon-wasm/readme.md

 Once completed it will be made into a template as a quick starter.

 ## Primary aim
 Use multithreading where one thread updates the UI while another does data processing and updates the meta data used to render from.
+Instead of creating bindings for all of Babylon, the idea is to create bindings for what you use, keeping the web assembly small.